Best VPN for Austria 2023: Simulate an Austrian IP-Address

 Why Do You Need a VPN for Austria?

 Borrowing an Austrian IP address offers a few advantages:

 Austrian media libraries, such as those of ORF or ATV can only offer content to those physically in Austria for licensing reasons.
 By using a VPN and connecting to an Austrian server, you'll be able to access these media libraries as though you were sitting in a Viennese cafe.

 You've probably heard of or even use Netflix, but did you know that the films and series available vary from country to country?
 If there's content that you'd like to watch but is unavailable where you're physically located, you can see if the Austrian versions have it.

 Formula 1 racing is rarely shown on free TV or even basic cable.
 Austrians are a bit luckier: Using ORF's TVTHEK, you can stream Formula 1, but only if you're in Austria, or on a VPN.

 If you'd like to access Austria content, a VPN might be a worthwhile investment.
 However, not every VPN excels in each region, or even country.

 Best VPN for Austrian Content

-When selecting the best VPNs for accessing Austrian content, we took three factors into account: In addition to a good overall score in our VPN ranking, we considered how well the servers performed in Austria, and whether we were able to bypass region restrictions on Austrian media libraries.
+When selecting the best VPNs for accessing Austrian content from our EXPERTE.com VPN review, we took three factors into account: In addition to a good overall score in our VPN ranking, we considered how well the servers performed in Austria, and whether we were able to bypass region restrictions on Austrian media libraries.

-We test the performance of our sample's servers daily, with the results visible in the "Performance" section.
+We test the performance of the servers from our sample daily, with the results visible under the "Performance" heading.
 To assess streaming capability, we used the ORF, ServusTV, and ATV media libraries.
-If looking for further information about each's compatibility with international streaming platforms, be sure to consult our detailed reviews of the best VPNs for Netflix, Amazon Prime Video, and Disney+.
+If looking for further information about the compatibility of each with international streaming platforms, be sure to consult our detailed reviews of the best VPNs for Netflix, Amazon Prime Video, and Disney+.